abdullahalshawafi/EP22-Backend/README.md

 4. Copy `.env.example` file into a `.env` file and write your environment variables in it.

-5. Import `College System.postman_collection.json` file in postman to test the REST API.
+5. Import `College System.postman_collection.json` file in Postman to test the REST API.

 6. Run the development server using `npm run dev-start`.